 Option 2: Train Certain Commands

-You can do this by asking them to perform a command, pulling them away with an incompatible behavior.
-This could be such as calling them to their bed, or to another area of the house.
+You can ask them to perform a command, pulling them away with an incompatible behavior.
+This could be such as calling them to their bed or to another area of the house.
 Or you could simply cease paying them attention by leaving the room.
 Once your pup actively avoids the distraction and walks away from the behavior, reward them for their silence.

 Option 3: More Exercise

 The last option involves increasing your dog’s daily exercise to help tire them out and offer more mental and physical stimulation in the process.
 A bored pup is more likely to bark at nearby sounds, increasing the chance of excessive barking.
 You can increase exercise frequency by taking them on daily walks, engaging in games like fetch or tug of war, or offering them mentally stimulating toys.

 No matter which option you choose to decrease the behavior, it’s important to avoid yelling when your dog is barking.
 Yelling at them may encourage the behavior in the end, as some dogs think you are participating in the barking with them.
 While your dog’s barking may be frustrating, it’s best to avoid negative reinforcement and stick to the methods we discussed.

 If your canine companion continues to bark at nothing despite your corrective training, it may be time to visit your veterinarian.
 Some dogs can struggle with excessive barking as a result of developing medical conditions, requiring professional intervention to put an end to the behavior.
 You should contact your vet if your dog is currently experiencing any of the following behaviors:

 - Change in cognitive function such as confusion, disorientation, memory loss, vision changes